cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-getting-started.md

 ### How we deal with different Training / Evaluation Graphs

-Starter-code design choice: theoretically, the graphs you define for training and inference can be different, but they still need to share their weights.
+Code examples design choice: theoretically, the graphs you define for training and inference can be different, but they still need to share their weights.
 To remedy this issue, there are two possibilities

 1. re-build the graph, create a new session and reload the weights from some file when we switch between training and inference.
 2. create all the nodes for training and inference in the graph and make sure that the python code does not create the nodes twice by using the `reuse=True` trick explained above.